pranath/blog/_posts/2021-05-14-ai-satellite-images.md

 ## Using AI to automatically recognise Woodlands and Water areas

-In a recent project, I used [satellite imagery from Poland](https://landcover.ai){:target="_blank"} to train an AI to automatically recognise areas in the images such as woodlands and water.
+In a [recent project](https://livingdatalab.com/projects/2021/05/14/_05_15_satellite_recognition_buildings_woodland_water_ai.html){:target="_blank"}, I used [satellite imagery from Poland](https://landcover.ai){:target="_blank"} to train an AI to automatically recognise areas in the images such as woodlands and water.
 So AI is just about throwing some data at it and some magic happens?
 Actually not quite!
 This is a common myth about how AI actually works.

 ![]({{ site.baseurl }}/images/sat1.png "Satellite images with different regions, seasons, time of day, weather, lighting conditions, etc.")